wso2-extensions/esb-connector-googlespreadsheet/README.md

 The Google Spreadsheet [connector](https://docs.wso2.com/display/EI640/Working+with+Connectors) allows you to work with spreadsheets on Google Drive, a free, web-based service that allows users to create and edit spreadsheet documents online while collaborating in real-time with other users.
-It allows you to access the [Google Spreadsheet API Version v4](https://developers.google.com/sheets/guides/concepts) through WSO2 EI.
+It allows you to access the [Google Spreadsheet API Version v4](https://developers.google.com/sheets/guides/concepts) through WSO2 Enterprise Integrator (WSO2 EI).

 ## Compatibility